|1||Chinnasekkadu, Tamil Nadu|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Gwalior air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Gwalior is currently 2.9 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Sensitive groups should reduce outdoor exercise|